-The AMC Internship Program is designed to provide qualified applicants with the opportunity to reinforce, extend, and refine their clinical skills and enhance their diagnostic and therapeutic capabilities.
+Our one-year Internship Program provides veterinarians with the opportunity to reinforce, extend, and refine their clinical skills and enhance their diagnostic and therapeutic capabilities.

-The large and varied caseload, combined with a high level of specialty support by experienced veterinarians and board certified veterinary specialists, creates an invigorating learning environment for individuals interested in private practice, residency training or clinical research.
-Emphasis is placed upon the development and reinforcement of disease mechanisms, development of “state-of-the-art” clinical practice, and the building of a career dedicated to life-long learning in veterinary medicine.
+Interns rotate through many of our 17 services, providing them with hands-on experience working with a diverse and varied caseload.
+This is combined with a high level of specialty support by board certified veterinary specialists, creating a dynamic learning environment for individuals interested in private practice, residency training, or clinical research.
+Emphasis is placed on the development and reinforcement of disease mechanisms, development of “state-of-the-art” clinical practice, and the building of a career dedicated to life-long learning in veterinary medicine.

-Interns rotate through the following services: Critical Care (Emergency Medicine and Intensive Care), Internal Medicine, Oncology, Ophthalmology, Neurology, Diagnostic Imaging and Surgery.
-Elective rotations in Cardiology, Dentistry, Dermatology, Interventional Radiology and Exotic Animal Practice supplement the core program.
+Interns rotate through the following services: Critical Care (Emergency Medicine and Intensive Care), Internal Medicine, Surgery, Diagnostic Imaging, and Dermatology.
+Additional rotations in Cardiology, Interventional Radiology, Medical Oncology, Radiation Oncology, Surgical Oncology, Neurology, and Ophthalmology supplement the core program.

-Interns also receive training in rehabilitative medicine, pain management and client counseling (human-animal bond).
 Clinical experience is supplemented by seminars presented by seasoned lecturers and nationally recognized speakers.
-Additionally, interns participate in a “life skills” learning series which emphasizes client interview skills, referring veterinarian communication, resume preparation, public speaking, and financial planning.
-Interns are also given the opportunity to present clinical case material in order to reinforce their clinical experiences.
+Interns are also given the opportunity to present clinical case material in order to reinforce their diagnostic skills.

 All interns are assigned an intern from the previous year’s class, to mentor them during the orientation period.
 Interns are also assigned a staff doctor who provides mentoring and guidance throughout the internship year.
 For more information about the AMC Internship Program, please email email@example.com.

-*Notice to students: For information about qualifications for the internship program, please see the New York State Office of Professions website.
-For information about the internship application process, please visit the Veterinary Internship and Residency Matching Program website.
+*Notice to students and veterinarians: For information about NYS licensure, please see the New York State Office of the Professions website.
+For information about the internship application process, please visit the Veterinary Internship & Residency Matching Program website.